When and How Often Should You Give Your Workers a Raise?

 Raises for your Filipino virtual assistant

 It’s no secret that the cost of living in the Philippines is far lower than it is in the United States.
 Filipinos’ salaries are significantly lower than the average U.S. pay.
-It’s common for professionals in the Philippines, such as engineers and professors to make $450–$700 a month.
+It’s common for professionals in the Philippines, such as engineers and professors, to make $450–$700 a month.
 When you hire a Filipino VA, be aware that many skilled Filipino VAs are available for between $450 and $600.
 If you’re not sure how much you should offer when creating a job post, you can use our salary guide.

 The initial offer should be a bit lower than what you really want to give them.
 Once they’ve proven themselves after working for a few weeks up to a couple of months, give them the initial raise.
-This is their starting salary.
+This becomes their starting salary.

 After the initial raise, additional raises are certainly appropriate.
 A good rule of thumb is to give raises annually, provided your VA has performed well.
 More frequent raises can be given at your discretion.
 Raises can also be given when your VA has proven to be dedicated and loyal to your business.

-The Thirteenth Month
+The 13th Month

 In the Philippines, there is a law that requires employers to pay employees an additional month’s pay after they have been with the organization for one year.
 This pay is part of the employee’s salary and is paid out in December.
-It is known as “the Thirteenth Month.”
+It is known as “the 13th Month.”

-You don’t have to pay this because your Filipino online specialist is an independent contractor BUT we strongly recommend it.
+You don’t have to pay this because your Filipino online specialist is an independent contractor, BUT we strongly recommend it.
 Most Filipinos expect this when they work for someone full-time, and it goes a long way in motivating them.

 Bonuses

-Bonuses can be performance based, commissions or profit sharing.
+Bonuses can be performance-based, commissions, or profit-sharing.
 What kind of bonus you want to give is entirely up to you.

-I give raises from time to time to my VAs
+I give raises from time to time to my VAs:

-- when they have produced exemplary work and
+• when they have produced exemplary work, and

-- when they have extended their efforts beyond my expectations.
+• when they have extended their efforts beyond my expectations.

 Let me relate a story to illustrate how and why you should give bonuses to your Filipino VA:

 Once, I gave one of my VAs a marketing task.
 I gave him specific instructions on how to accomplish the task.
-At first, I got regular updates, explaining what progress he was making with the project.
+At first, I got regular updates explaining what progress he was making with the project.
 After six months, the updates stopped.
 I heard nothing about how the project was proceeding.

 I sent a follow-up email to check in with my VA and to see why the updates had stopped.
 Turns out, he figured out a better way to accomplish the tasks than with the information I had provided.
-Then he explained that found more effective tools and methods to complete the assignment.
+Then he explained that he found more effective tools and methods to complete the assignment.

 I was shocked.
-He improved on the process I gave him.
-Made it better and easier.
+He improved on the process I gave him—made it better and easier.
 I was impressed with his proactive attitude and desire to go beyond what I had asked.
-To reward him for his efforts, and to show my appreciation, I gave him a $100 bonus.
+To reward him for his efforts and to show my appreciation, I gave him a $100 bonus.
 He was thrilled.

 Why didn’t he email me about it?
-He was afraid that I might not like the fact he made some improvements.
+He was afraid that I might not like the fact that he made some improvements.
 This is typical of Filipinos.
 They don’t want to let you down or disappoint you.
 So, showing them your gratitude for excellent work is important.

 Common Types of Raises

 How much of a raise should you give?
 How do you compute for it?
-Here are a few suggestions.
+Here are a few suggestions:

 1. Performance-based or merit-based raises

-The amount of raise will depend on how well the employee has performed.
+The amount of the raise will depend on how well the employee has performed.
 If you have a way of monitoring the productivity or performance of your Filipino worker, this type of raise would be the easiest to implement.

 2. Cost of living raises

 Some businesses take the economy into consideration when giving raises.
 Inflation is a part of life.
-The cost of housing, food, utilities and gasoline can steadily rise, reducing how far the dollar can go.
+The cost of housing, food, utilities, and gasoline can steadily rise, reducing how far the dollar can go.
 To help offset these burdens, you can increase workers’ salaries so they might maintain their standard of living.
 Like performance-based raises, these are given annually.

 3. Goal-based raises

 At the end of the selected period, there’s an evaluation on whether the goals were attained and to what extent they were achieved.
 If the goals were met at the minimum level, the worker gets a raise.
-If the employee exceeded expectations, they got a bigger raise.
+If the employee exceeded expectations, they get a bigger raise.

-- appreciate their efforts;
+• appreciate their efforts;

-- it expresses confidence in their abilities.
+• have confidence in their abilities.

 A raise also motivates the VA to continue producing high-quality work.
-It improves morale, job satisfaction and incentive for your VA.
+It improves morale, job satisfaction, and incentive for your VA.
+As your business grows, make this a standard practice in your business.A.
 As your business grows, make this a standard practice in your business.

 About John Jonas